 - You can walk into the manicurist and get a manicure and pedicure pretty much on the spot.
 Since your feet are on permanent display its pretty essential!
 (And it will probably be a man who does it!)

 - Snakes are everywhere!!!!
 Even in the tree at the back of our house!!
 (Note – this was in Mackay.
-Since moving to Brisbane I have only had two encounters and one it turns out was a legless lizard!!
+Since moving to Brisbane I have only had three encounters and one it turns out was a legless lizard!!
 Most Australians never see a snake except at the zoo)

 - A coolbox (Eskie) is an essential part of your kit when out on the road – fill it up with drinks and a picnic and pull up at a picnic table (they are everywhere) and have a BBQ.
 Its all set up for this in Australia and BBQ are gassed up ready to go!

 - Petrol is cheap – good job as you have to drive everywhere!!